BarronHulver/Quick-Reference/syllabus.md

       - something you have (eg a mobile phone)
    * How to securely store your passwords, financial, and other important data in an encrypted volume

-4) awk programming language
+6. awk programming language

-5) Introduction to git and GitHub
+7. Introduction to git and GitHub
   * This is just very introductory information
   * git and GitHub are very popular so it is useful to at least be aware of this
   * Putting your awk scripts on GitHub
   * getting someone else's awk scripts from GitHub

+8. JSON data files

-6) Python programming
+9. Python programming
   * two types of techniques
     * regular programming (we will cover this)
     * object-oriented programming (we are not going to cover this)

-7) Swift programming language
+10. Swift programming language
    * Use this to write an app for the iPhone (very advanced)